stemmlerjs/dddforumv2/README.md

-# DDDForum V2
+# DDDForum V2: Phases of Craftship

 ## What is this?

-This is the _Best Practice-First_ approach to the DDDForum project that we perform in The Phases of Craftship.
+This is the v2 of [dddforum]() which we're using to demonstrate moving through the Phases of Craftship in The Software Essentialist.

+## Phases

+1. Code-First
+2. Best Practice-First
+3. Pattern-First
+4. Responsibility-First
+5. Value-First

+## The Best Practice-First Phase

 At this level, the focus is on implementing the most valuable techniques from BDD, Continuous Delivery, Object-Oriented Design, TDD & so on.